Kanoon (1943 film)

-Kanoon also called The Law is a 1943 Hindi/Urdu social film directed by A. R. Kardar.
-It was produced by Kardar for "Kardar Productions".
+Kanoon also called The Law is a 1943 Indian Hindi-Urdu romantic drama film directed by A. R. Kardar.
+Produced by Kardar for "Kardar Productions", the film is based on a social issue involving an arranged marriage between an older man to a girl who is younger than his son.

 The music director was Naushad who after Sharda (1942), once again made a young Suraiya give playback for Mehtab.
 The story was by Qabli Amritsari with screenplay and lyrics by D. N. Madhok.
 The film starred Shahu Modak, Mehtab, Gajanan Jagirdar, Nirmala Devi, Ulhas and Badri Prasad.

-The film was based on a social issue involving an arranged marriage between an older man to a girl who is younger than his son.

 Plot

 Ashok and Usha are friends in college who fall in love with each other.
 They have a common issue which unites them; the social evil of young girls forcibly married off to older men.
 Ashok has strong reasons as he is ashamed of his father, who has married a girl younger than Ashok.
 Lala Dinanath, Usha's father, is heavily in debt to Seth Hirachand.
 Hirachand's son, Ramesh, who studies in college with Usha, has fallen in love with her.
 He does not know that his father intends marrying Usha in lieu of the debt her father owes Hirachand.
-His attraction for Usha causes a source of anguish for Hansa, the family Munim's (accountant) daughter, and hence are in service to Hirachand.
+His attraction for Usha causes a source of anguish for Hansa, the family munim's (accountant) daughter, and hence are in service to Hirachand.
 Hansa and Ramesh have been childhood friends with a vague understanding of marriage between them.

 When Dinanath is told by Hirachand that he would like to welcome Usha in his house, it is misunderstood as an offer of marriage for Ramesh.
 Dinanath agrees initially, but refuses when Hirachand lets him know his intentions of marrying Usha.
 Ramesh does not know about his father's proposal to Dinanath, as his father has sent him off on a family business with the Munim.
 Usha agrees to marry Hirachand when he threatens to take Dinanath to court over the borrowed money.
 A drama staged by Ashok and Usha in college forms the final part of the story.
 The stage play called "Kanoon" (Law) is about the social injustices against women, which force a woman to take her life.
 The play is watched by Hirachand who starts becoming uncomfortable as the play unfolds and rushes home, just as the protagonist in the stage play puts a gun to her head.
 He reaches home and dies following a heart attack.